Exact $\mathcal{N}=2^{*}$ Schur line defect correlators: Introduction and summary

 \section{Introduction and summary}

 The superconformal indices \cite{Romelsberger:2005eg,Kinney:2005ej} of four-dimensional $\mathcal{N}= 2$ supersymmetric field theories allow for a specialization, known as the Schur indices \cite{Gadde:2011ik,Gadde:2011uv}.
 They can be viewed as supersymmetric partition functions on $S^1\times S^3$ that enumerate the BPS local operators annihilated by four supercharges.
+The Schur indices are identified with the vacuum characters of the associated chiral algebras \cite{Beem:2013sza}.
+For a class $\mathcal{S}$ theory they can be viewed as correlation functions of 2d TQFT on a Riemann surface \cite{Gadde:2011ik,Gadde:2009kb} and the closed-form expressions have been explored \cite{Pan:2021mrw,Beem:2021zvt}.
 The Schur indices can be decorated by adding the BPS line defects wrapping the $S^1$ and sitting at a point along a great circle in the $S^3$ \cite{Dimofte:2011py,Gang:2012yr,Drukker:2015spa,Cordova:2016uwk,Neitzke:2017cxz,Gaiotto:2020vqj}. \footnote{ The decoration can be also achieved by inserting BPS local operators \cite{Pan:2019bor,Dedushenko:2019yiw,Wang:2020oxs}. } They can count the BPS local operators sitting at the endpoints of the supersymmetric line defects \cite{Cordova:2016uwk}, which we call the Schur line defect correlation functions.